KaonWry/KaonWry/README.md

 # 💫 About Me:
-Currently learning CS at Jakarta State University, where I’m proving that even the worst code can compile with enough determination (and GPT-4). <br>
+Currently learning CS at Jakarta State University, where I’m proving that even the worst code can run with enough determination (and GPT-4). <br>
 You can talk to me about anything tho, HMU on discord (kaonwry, I know I'm a one uncreative lad)<br>
 <br>
 i use arch btw<br>